rtic-rs/rtic/book/en/src/internals/access.md

 # Access control

-One of the core foundations of RTFM is access control.
+One of the core foundations of RTIC is access control.
 Controlling which parts of the program can access which static variables is instrumental to enforcing memory safety.